Skip to main content

 How much does earthquake insurance cost?

-The cost of earthquake insurance varies based on your risk.
-Square One Insurance, a specialty home insurance provider in Vancouver, gave us some annual estimates for major cities across Canada based on a house worth $300,000 and its contents.
+The cost of earthquake insurance varies based on your risk, such as the size and location of your home.
+Square One Insurance, a Vancouver-based specialty home insurance provider, provided us with annual estimates for major cities across Canada for a $300,000 house and its contents:

 • $15 in Toronto, ON